 This is because Kahu is driven by rage against Pākehā, and intends to use his newly acquired family leadership as the basis for an attack upon local Treaty negotiations and commercial activities.

-When Will is prevailed upon to step up, and contest his rightful place as leader (as older brother), then a violent showdown between the brothers, Will and Kahu, becomes inevitable.
+When Will is later prevailed upon to step up, as Kahu starts to run riot, and contest his rightful place as leader (as older brother), then sadly a violent showdown between the brothers, Will and Kahu, becomes inevitable.